Exhibitions at The Leeds Library

 Summer Holidays.
 July – August 2022

 Everyone remembers the last week of school before the long six week holiday.
 The teachers seemed more relaxed (and who can blame them?) and some schools held sports days or something similar.
 For those lucky enough to be going on holiday, this meant packing either for abroad or the UK.
 The package holiday boom really began in the 1950s, but most families still holidayed in the UK which meant packing for every kind of weather!
-This exhibition takes a look at the summer holidays exploring where we go, what we do and of course, what we read!
+This exhibition takes a look at the summer holidays and explores where we go, what we do and of course, what we read!

 100 Years Later: Ireland and the Leeds Irish.
 May – July 2022